elimu-ai/webapp/DB_MIGRATION.md

 > When making a change to an `@Entity`, keep the number of changes as small as possible.
 Do not make changes to multiple entities at once.
 Instead, keep things simple to avoid failures during the execution of the DB migration script.

 > [!WARNING]
 > Whenever an `@Entity` is modified, the underlying database schema in [`jpa-schema-export.sql`](./src/main/resources/META-INF/jpa-schema-export.sql) will also be modified.
-Note that the database schema will _not_ be automatically re-generated when you compile the source with with `mvn compile`; Instead, you will have to run the webapp locally with `mvn jetty:run` for this file to be re-generated.
+Note that the database schema will _not_ be automatically re-generated when you compile the source with `mvn compile`; Instead, you will have to run the webapp locally with `mvn jetty:run` for this file to be re-generated.

 ---